-Minimum partnership funding from other sources
+Funding from other sources

-There is no minimum partnership requirement for this
+There is no minimum partnership requirement for this programme.

-programme.
 However, we strongly encourage library services to maximise the value of this fund by securing partnership funding where possible, and applications which include partnership funding may present a stronger case to be funded.